 category for supernatural things (things that supposedly exist but defy the laws of physics) if it could be proven that they exist and have supernatural powers or properties.
 However, such proof has never been forthcoming.
-And if you cannot prove that supernatural entities exist and have supernatural powers, then you can only imagine that they exist, and therefore they are imaginary.
+And if you cannot prove that supernatural entities exist and have supernatural powers, then you can only imagine that they do, and therefore they are imaginary.
 A simple, logical, and inescapable conclusion.
-Therefore, there exists only 2 kinds of things in the world - real and imaginary, and all supernatural things are a part of the imaginary.
+Therefore, there exists only 2 kinds of things in the world - real and imaginary, and all supernatural entities are a part of the imaginary.
 Real things are physically detectable.
 They: